samueljaval/weather-prediction/README.md

 The class readings and discussions played a very important role in my understanding of these topics (especially on Deep Neural Networks) and made it a lot easier to implement and comprehend the models.

-I Thank Professor Thayer for having accompanied us throughout the semester in those difficult times.
+I thank Professor Thayer for making this class feel normal in this very abnormal semester.